 - No filler phrases ("In today's landscape", "It's important to note")

 - End with a transition to the next section: "[Next Section Title]"This keeps each section punchy and produces content people actually want to read.
 For teams producing content at scale, Jasper AI has Brand Voice settings that apply your tone automatically across every section.
+For SEO-tuned AI writing specifically, Writesonic includes keyword density controls that score your draft as you write.

 Once the draft is done, run this targeted review prompt before hitting publish: